A summary of my thoughts of this cartridge on a Linn Sondek - LVII, through a Project Phonobox SEII at 100 ohms

 What struck me most was the fuller overall presentation, without that slight top end lift I've typically come to expect.

-In comparison,the DL-S1 keeps a pretty even keel all the way through the frequencies, plus it has that lovely agility of the better MC's – Incredibly clean & dynamic with no flabby edges.
+It also has that lovely agility of the better MC's – Incredibly clean & dynamic with no flabby edges.

 A slightly more fulsome lower end presentation too, more akin to a good (Woody) Grado, possibly not quite as "fat" but still firm and strong.